WeatherLab/fsodoc/source/general/testing.rst

 ===================

 When running database tests, you need to provide a database that can be used during testing.
-Instead of using the PHPUnit built-in database features, the framework provides tools specific to CodeIgniter.
+Instead of using the PHPUnit built-in database features, the framework provides tools specific to FSO.
 The first step is to ensure that you have a ``tests`` database group setup in **application/Config/Database.php**.
 This specifies a database connection that is only used while running tests, to keep your other data safe.